ITU's 160 anniversary

 Polarization

 Rec.
-ITU-R P.528Propagation curves for aeronautical mobile and radionavigation services using the VHF, UHF and SHF bands Aeronautical
+ITU-R P.528A propagation prediction method for aeronautical mobile and radionavigation services using the VHF, UHF and SHF bands Aeronautical

 mobile